andreimerlescu/andreimerlescu/README.md

 At Cisco Systems, I built a piece of software that changed a department's customer engagement throughout of 30 per calendar year to over 300 per calendar year by means of increasing engineering efficiency through the problems that _VirtualDocs_ solved.

+At Kadro Solutions, I became a certified Magento Developer and built backend systems for Magento bare metal custom solutions for large scale multi-million dollar companies.
+I traveled to trade shows and represented Kadro and funneled opportunites into partnering with them for Magento services through authentic developer to developer connection over common pain points of running large Magento at scale.

 At Oracle I took the lead on upgrading a release pipeline that had a 1-in-5 failure rate to having a 99.9% success rate as one of the first team members to join OCI who stayed for over 3 years until the pandemic.

 At Bit Fry Game Studios I reduced build pipeline costs from $17K/mo to $2K/mo — a $471K saving over 36 months that required an up front investment of $69K every three years.